 Cost and Registration

 There is no fee to attend the summit, but space is limited, so please register early.
-Poster sessions and lighting round presentations will provide opportunities for you to share your own learning analytics projects.
-During the summit, you will collaborate in working groups on specific topics selected to help us frame the future and in such a way, that you will leave with actionable outcomes to pursue back at your own institution.
+Poster sessions, lighting round presentations and short paper presentations will provide opportunities for you to share your own learning analytics projects.
+During the summit, you will collaborate in working groups on specific topics selected to help us further engage in the research of student success in such a way, that you will leave with actionable outcomes to pursue back at your own institution.